-According to Medicare cost report data, Just over 5,800 U.S. hospitals issued about $3.14 trillion in billed charges (gross patient revenue or GPR) in 2015 and collected (net patient revenue or NPR) $897 billion or about 28.5% of what they billed.
-What’s more, billing charges have risen steadily since the lat e 70’s as the following two graphs show:
+According to Medicare cost report data, just over 5,800 U.S. hospitals issued about $3.14 trillion in billed charges (gross patient revenue or GPR) in 2015 and collected (net patient revenue or NPR) $897 billion, or about 28.5% of what they billed.
+What’s more, billing charges have risen steadily over the last four decades as the following three graphs show:

-Figure 1: Medicare cost report data shows that hospital billing charges (GPR) in the U.S. exceeded payments on those bills (NPR) by about 1.76 times in 1996.
-That ratio (GPR/NPR) rose to about 3.51 by 2015.
+Figure 1: Medicare cost report data shows that hospital billing charges (GPR) in the U.S. exceeded payments on those bills (NPR) by less than two to one (1.76 times) in 1996.
+That ratio (GPR/NPR) rose to about 3.5 to 1 by 2015.

-Figure 4: Adjustments are the discounts Medicare, MediCal (California’s Medicaid) and the private insurance companies get from hospitals off the billing charges.
+Figure 4: Almost all of the difference between billing charges and payments for hospitals is due to “adjustments,” which are the discounts Medicare, Medi-Cal (California’s Medicaid) and the private insurance companies get from the hospitals.
 In 1995, these discounts averaged just over 50%.
 They averaged more than 70% by 2016.

-Most hospitals lose very little money as a result of uncompensated care each year for two main reasons:
+Uncompensated care is either care hospitals provide for free voluntarily as charity, or care for which hospitals are unable to collect any payment, which is categorized as “bad debt.”
+Most hospitals lose very little money as a result of uncompensated care each year for three main reasons:

 2) Hospitals are very aggressive in going after patients who owe them money.
 Most hospitals have collection agencies working for them and, if their own collection agency can’t collect the debt, the hospital will usually sell it to an outside collection agency.
 When a hospital sells a debt to an outside collection agency, they often get nearly as much on that debt as they would from most regular payers for the same service.
-This is because most payers only pay about the same fraction of the total billed charges for a hospital service as a collection agency will pay.
+This is because collection agencies often pay about the same fraction of the total billed charges for a hospital service as an insurance company will pay.
 Once the debt is sold, the agency that purchases it is allowed to go after the patient for the full billing charge.

-Also, hospitals that do provide a lot of uncompensated care because they have to treat large numbers of indigent patients (for example county hospitals) qualify for disproportionate share funds (DSH) from CMS.
-DSH payments can amount to tens of millions of dollars each year for hospitals that treat large numbers of both indigent and Medicaid patients.
-DSH payments ensure that the hospitals that treat these patients don’t lose money on these patients.
+3) Hospitals that do provide a lot of uncompensated care, such as county hospitals who treat large numbers of indigent patients, qualify for disproportionate share funds (DSH) from CMS.
+DSH payments can amount to tens of millions of dollars each year for hospitals that treat significant numbers of both indigent and Medicaid patients.
+DSH payments ensure that the hospitals that treat these patients don’t lose a significant amount of money money on these patients.